Round/Around

 Preposition around:

-Surrounding or
+Surrounding or encircling:

-Meaning: Indicating the area that surrounds something or someone.
+Meaning: indicating the area that surrounds something or someone.

 Example: There was a crowd of people gathered around the famous actor.

-In Various
+In Various places:

 Meaning: Referring to different locations or places without specifying a particular one.